 Create Two Custom Templates

 I would like to design another custom WordPress theme for our repository.
 I’m going to call this project Yew.
-Yew will be a dark theme, compared to a lot of the other ones we have..
-For the second theme I want to develop project Redwood which is a light modern theme that I designed almost a year ago, but it’s time for it to see the light of day.
+Yew will be a dark theme, compared to a lot of the other ones we have.
+For the second theme, I want to develop the project Redwood which is a light modern theme that I designed almost a year ago, but it’s time for it to see the light of day.

-Looking at things, I think I’ve come a long way in the month or so since my initial blog post.
+Looking at things, I think I’ve come a long way in a month or so since my initial blog post.
 I know I have a long way to go, but resolutions are made for a year and it has only been a few months.
-Keep checking in for continue updates from me on my progress.
-Hopefully it will be great year full of many personal and professional accomplishments, setting the bar for the many years to come.
+Keep checking in for continued updates from me on my progress.
+Hopefully, it will be a great year full of many personal and professional accomplishments, setting the bar for the many years to come.